realA10001986/SID/README.md

 ##### &#9654; Network name (SSID) appendix

-By default, if the SID creates a WiFi network of its own ("AP-mode"), this network is named "SID-AP".
+By default, when your SID creates a WiFi network of its own ("AP-mode"), this network is named "SID-AP".
 In case you have multiple SIDs in your vicinity, you can have a string appended to create a unique network name.
 If you, for instance, enter "-ABC" here, the WiFi network name will be "SID-AP-ABC".
 Characters A-Z, a-z, 0-9 and - are allowed.

 ##### &#9654; Password